-Simenona went on to receive other awards for her work with WB20.
+Simenona went on to receive other awards for her work with WB20 and public service.
 She was also featured twice on the cover of Summer Blast Magazine.
 From 2007 through 2010, she hosted the Disney Channel’s Playhouse Disney show “Behind the Ears.”
-In 2007, she appeared alongside John Amos, Anthony Mackie, and Ving Rhames in the film Ascension Day.
+In 2007, she appeared alongside John Amos, Anthony Mackie, and Ving Rhymes in the film Ascension Day.
+In 2008, she acted in the film entitled “Interruption”.
 Simenona also stared in Rob Cohen’s 2012 blockbuster film, Alex Cross, headlined by Tyler Perry, Matthew Fox, and Cicely Tyson.

 Simenona released her first EP, The Awakening, in 2012, followed by the EP, Can’t Stop in 2013.
 She has started her own record label, Anonemis Records, on which she will release her subsequent albums.
 She writes and co-produces all of her music.

 At the age of 10, she began participating in local theaters.
-She was a chess champion in middle school and high school, and always did very well in school.
+She was a chess champion in middle school and high school.
+She was the lead attorney in mock trial and also took part in leadership and anime club.
 After moving back to California, Simenona began to develop a love for the performing arts, which would soon turn into a blossoming career.

 Simenona Martinez is of Arawak Native American, Serbian, Israeli and Black background.
 She is Jewish.
 Her estranged biological father was an immigrant from San Pedro Sula, Honduras.
 She is estranged from her entire biological family but has an extremely loving adoptive family.
 In high school, she moved to San Francisco, where she attended the Olympics Country Club.